bradfitz/exp-httpclient/problems.md

 ## Too easy to not call Response.Body.Close.

-The code above forgets to call `Response.Body.Close`.
-But if we read to EOF, the close isn't strictly required, but if the JSON above is invalid then it leaks the Transport's internal TCP connection, keeping it open forever and tying up some memory and a file descriptor.
+The code above forgets to call `Response.Body.Close`, which means we leak a TCP connection, some goroutines, and a file descriptor.

+We say that closing a `Response.Body` is the responsibility of the user, but for better or worse we don't require it when the body was read to EOF.
+In that case we immediately recycle the connection to the internal connection pool.
+That might train people to forget to close it.
+In any case, it's not an interesting detail that users should need to worry about.

+The code above may leak the Body for two reasons:

+1. invalid JSON causes the Decoder to return early
+2. the JSON is valid, but after the decoded value (say, a JSON object), there is an unbuffered `"\n"`, which the JSON decoder doesn't need to read to return, but the keeps the connection alive. ([#20528](https://github.com/golang/go/issues/20528))

 Unlike the HTTP server's [`Handler`](https://golang.org/pkg/net/http/#Handler), on the client